TheMagnificent11/file-splitter/README.md

 # file-splitter
-Splits a text file into small text files
+Splits a text file into smaller text files